-His plays include: BISON, BUSTOWN, CATAPULT, COLDER, IN 3D, LAKE DISAPPOINTMENT, LITTLE EMPERORS, LOST BOYS, MICHAEL SWORDFISH, M. ROCK, THE PINAPPLE WAR, PROMISCUOUS/CITIES, SILENT DISCO, THE CHOSEN, TRUCK STOP, WALTER, and THE TROUBLE WITH HARRY.
+His plays include: BISON, BUSTOWN, CAKE DADDY, CATAPULT, COLDER, IN 3D, LAKE DISAPPOINTMENT, LITTLE EMPERORS, LOST BOYS, MICHAEL SWORDFISH, M. ROCK, THE PINAPPLE WAR, PROMISCUOUS/CITIES, SILENT DISCO, THE CHOSEN, TRUCK STOP, WALTER, and THE TROUBLE WITH HARRY.

 Lachlan was awarded an Australia Council Cultural Leadership grant to study new play development models in the United States, United Kingdom and Ireland.
 He was the inaugural Australian Professional Playwright Fulbright Scholar 2014-15; and was awarded an Australia Council Keesing Literature Residency in Paris 2016-17 working with La Comedie Francaise and Maison Antoine Vitez.
+Lachlan undertook a second residency in Paris in 2018 supported by The Australia Council to continue work with French translator Gisele Joly.

-Previously program manager of Australian Theatre for Young People’s Emerging Writers’ Program, Lachlan has held positions as writer in residence at: Keesing Studio at The International Cite des Arts Paris, The American Conservatory Theatre San Francisco, Griffin Theatre Company, The Playwrights Foundation San Francisco, Newington College Sydney, Red Stitch Melbourne, and was part of The Traverse Fifty at the Traverse, Edinburgh.
+Conservatory Theatre San Francisco, Griffin Theatre Company, The Playwrights Foundation San Francisco, Newington College Sydney, Red Stitch Melbourne, and was part of The Traverse Fifty at the Traverse, Edinburgh.
 Lachlan was Chair of the Australian Writer’s Guild Playwrights’ Committee between 2012 and 2015.
 His work is published by Currency and PlayLab in Australia and Oberon in the United Kingdom.